 Grape flavor, originally, was not associated with actual grapes, but since it tasted like the most familiar grapes in the New World, Concord Grapes, it was a natural choice for grape-flavored products.
 Those who did not grow up drinking Welch’s grape juice may find that these chemically flavored products, like grape soda, do not taste like the table grapes they usually eat.

-Some people now may have a different flavor perception of grapes due to their lifelong experience with eating grapes but there are still many who associated ‘grapeness’ with concord grapes and grew up on artificially flavored Grape Nehi, grape jelly, and grape juice (all Concord).
+Some people now may have a different flavor perception of grapes due to their lifelong experience with eating grapes, but there are still many who associate ‘grapeness’ with concord grapes and grew up on artificially flavored Grape Nehi, grape jelly, and grape juice (all Concord).

-Many thanks to Nadia Berenstein who provided many of the facts presented here.
+Many thanks to Nadia Berenstein, who provided many of the facts that helped kick off this Food History/Science deep dive.